Montgomery St. Peter Montgomery St. Peter

 Fortitude Valley.
 A trendy neighborhood with brunch spots, designer boutiques and nightlife.
 It’s a lush and walkable area with plenty to do by day and night.

 St Ann & Brunswick Streets.
-The nightlife streets in Fortitude valley with music venues, gay bars and restaurants.
+The nightlife streets in Fortitude Valley with music venues, gay bars and restaurants.

-Westend.
+West End.
 A vibrant and grungy neighborhood with late night restaurants, cocktail bars, breweries and live music venues.
 It’s a popular spot with younger Australians and the queer community.

 Boundary Street.
-The main street in Westend home to many of the neighborhood’s restaurants and bars.
+The main street in West End home to many of the neighborhood’s restaurants and bars.

 Howard Smiths Wharves.
 A lively riverfront wharf under the Story Bridge with breweries, restaurants and walking paths.